VedVid/fantasy-game-creation-kit/README.md

 Under the hood, it's wrapper around Love2D.

+Please note that the actual development happens in `development` branch and several feature branches.
+I merge into `master` only when preparing a new release.

 Goals:
 - provide all the basic tools to create simple games
 - create API that will feel familiar to people who know PICO-8